top of page

 PROGRAMMING

-Over the years, I’ve learned to read the relative functionality of new features from the code, and have participated in occasional code reviews.
-Some of the code I wrote for documentation features even got integrated into the product itself.
+Over the years, I’ve learned to read the relative functionality of new features from the code.
+I've participated in code reviews, suggested some changes, and even written things entirely on my own.
+Some of the code I wrote for documentation features has even been integrated into the products themself.

-On my own, I fell deep down the rabbit hole programming audio components with Max/MSP, a visual audio scripting language for complex sound processing.
-As of 2023, I have over 50,000 downloads of my software (ironically surpassing the circulation of most B2B software I’ve worked on), and I’ve gotten a handful of emails from famous producers who used it and had questions or feature requests.
+In my free time, I've spent countless hours spelunking down the rabbit hole of programming audio components with Max/MSP, a visual audio scripting language for complex sound processing.
+Currently I have over 50,000 downloads of my software, and have had my work featured in videos and music blogs.
+I’ve even gotten a handful of emails from famous producers who used it and had questions or feature requests.

 I'm no developer by any stretch of the imagination, then I'm always game to give it my all.